 A person with a substance abuse problem misuses prescription and over the counter drugs, alcohol, or tobacco.
 Substance abuse is a disease that affects a person’s brain and behavior, and can complicate personal and professional relationships.
 Treatment options include therapy, medication or both.
+For financial assistance with managing your condition, see our page on Free & Discounted Services.

 Managing substance abuse can be a confusing experience for newly diagnosed patients and their caregivers.
 To learn about the specific kinds of providers that might make up your health care team, as well as the services, programs, support groups, and organizations that can help you manage, visit the Managing Substance Abuse page.